Aboyne Curling Pond railway station

-Aboyne Curling Pond railway station, Loch of Aboyne Platform or Curlers' Platform was a private station opened on the Deeside Extension Railway for the use of the curlers, who played on the nearby Loch of Aboyne close to the old Deeside Railway that ran from Aberdeen (Joint) to Ballater.
+Aboyne Curling Pond railway station, Loch of Aboyne Platform or Curlers' Platform was a private station opened on the Deeside Railway Extension for the use of the curlers, who played on the nearby Loch of Aboyne close to the old Deeside Railway that ran from Aberdeen (Joint) to Ballater.

 History

-The station was opened by 1891 on the Deeside Extension Railway that became part of the GNoSR and at grouping merged with the London and North Eastern Railway.
+The station was opened by 1891 on the Deeside Railway, that had been part of the GNoSR since 1879 and at grouping merged with the London and North Eastern Railway.
 It was closed to curlers prior to 1925.
 The line itself has been lifted and this section forms part of the Deeside Way long-distance footpath.

 Aboyne was not unique in having a dedicated private curlers' railway station as at least one other existed at Loch Parks, named Drummuir Curlers' Platform on the Keith and Dufftown Railway.
 Loch Leven station was frequently used for curling matches.

 Aboyne Curling Club

 The loch is artificial, created by the Aboyne Castle estate.
 On 9 February 1891 he Aberdeen Free Press advertised a special train from Aberdeen along the Deeside line to the Loch of Aboyne Platform for a bonspiel on the 10 February between curlers from the south and north of the River Don.
 In 1908 the club is recorded as meeting annually at the Loch of Aboyne and that the loch was used for curling from at least 1870.
 The club was active in 1915, the year when it is recorded to have organised a concert to raise money for the war effort.
 The club no longer exists.
 The site was also known as St Katherine's Loch.